What Is the First symptom of Rheumatoid Arthritis?

 Intestinal inflammation

-I am one of those lucky folks whose Rheumatoid Arthritis struck my feet before my hands.
+I am one of those lucky peeps whose Rheumatoid Arthritis struck my feet before my hands.
 The pain began at age 15.
-The occasional swelling got worse over the years.
+The occasional pain or swelling got worse over the years.

 Early in 2006, there was intense swelling and pain which caused deformity literally overnight.
 One morning, I awoke with a toe that had moved about 45 degrees.
 I could not walk on it.
 Within 24 hours, the other foot did the same thing.
 At least they matched.

-Within a few days, Rheumatoid Arthritis attacked several joints on both feet so that I could not wear shoes.
+Within a few days, RA attacked several joints on both feet so that I could not wear shoes.
 It felt as if I were standing on rocks all of the time.
-It took more than a couple of doctors to realize that this was actually Rheumatoid Arthritis.
+It took a few doctors to realize that this was actually RA.
 In fact, I was not diagnosed until it had spread to several other joints.
 Incidentally, that did not include the hands at that point.

 Since I did not realize the seriousness of my fate, I never took pictures of those unbelievably deformed feet.
-Fortunately for me, the swelling is gone and I can walk short distances now with only moderate pain.
+Fortunately for me, the swelling went down and I can walk short distances now with only moderate pain.
 However, I have a completely different pair of feet.
 RA feet.

-Please leave your comment below to tell us about your first symptom of RA.
-(Or you can answer for someone you know who has RA.)
+Please add your comment below to tell us about your first symptom of rheumatoid arthritis.
+Or you can answer for someone you know who has RA.

 For me the pain started in my hands and elbows.
 My first nodule was on my left elbow.